folkzb/magalu/mgc/cli/docs/container-registry/proxy-caches/status/create.md

 # Create

-Creates a container registry in Magalu Cloud.
+Validates the provided credentials and endpoint information for a remote registry used in a proxy cache configuration.
+This endpoint does not persist any data — it only tests if the given credentials allow access to the target registry.

 ## Usage:
 ```
-mgc container-registry registries create [flags]
+mgc container-registry proxy-caches status create [flags]
 ```

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
+    --access-key string      Access key or username for authentication (required)
+    --access-secret string   Secret or password for authentication (required)
 -h, --help                   help for create
-    --name string                   A unique, global name for the container registry.
-It must be written in lowercase letters and consists only of numbers and letters, up to a limit of 63 characters. (required)
-    --proxy-cache-id string         Proxy Cache UUID.
+    --provider string        Type of the remote registry (e.g., harbor, dockerhub) (required)
+    --url string             Endpoint URL of the remote registry (required)
 ```

 ## Global Flags: